Skip to content

 Two practical consequences:

 1. Broad beats narrow.
-Feed Meta a wide audience and a sharp creative, then let conversion data train delivery.
+You have no choice, so make it a strategy: feed Meta a wide audience and a sharp creative, then let conversion data train delivery.

 2. Skipping the category is not an option.
-Run insurance ads without flagging Special Ad Category and you risk rejections, restricted reach, and account-level flags.
+Meta’s own guidance says ads may be rejected if the advertiser doesn’t choose an appropriate Special Ad Category.
 Flag it from the start.

 For the deeper buyer-targeting playbook on the senior market specifically, our breakdown of how agents source final expense leads at scale walks through audience structure under these constraints.